cognitedata/reveal/libs/copilot-core/src/lib/chatModels/README.md

 There are currently four different classes of `ChatMessage` supported by LangChain:

-`HumanChatMessage`: A chat message that is sent as if from a Human's point of view.
+`HumanMessage`: A chat message that is sent as if from a Human's point of view.

-`AIChatMessage`: A chat message that is sent from the point of view of the AI system to which the Human is corresponding.
+`AIMessage`: A chat message that is sent from the point of view of the AI system to which the Human is corresponding.

-`SystemChatMessage`: A chat message that gives the AI system some information about the conversation.
+`SystemMessage`: A chat message that gives the AI system some information about the conversation.
 This is usually sent at the beginning of a conversation.

 `ChatMessage`: A generic chat message, with not only a "text" field but also an arbitrary "role" field.